 Have you ever lost your passport or got it stolen?
 Ever needed something notarized?
 Well those are probably the main reasons any US citizen would visit their embassy in Costa Rica.
-I just went to renew my passport and want to share some of my experiences.
+I just went to renew my passport and want to share some of my experiences about renewing and what Costa Ricans go through to solicit a visa to the United States.

 Try to get into the embassy without an appointment unless it is an emergency.
 The security guards are super friendly to US citizens however they don’t let anyone by unless you are on the list.